Divisions

 DLSC provides legal services to professional boards and the Department regarding the investigation and discipline of licensed credential holders for violations of professional regulations.
 The Division is also responsible for the complaint intake process, compliance monitoring and a confidential program for impaired professionals.
 In addition, the Division conducts business compliance inspections and financial audits.

-Mary Richards / DLSC Division Administrator
+Vacant / DLSC Division Administrator

-DMS provides administrative services to the Office of the Secretary and all other Divisions within the Department.
+DPM provides administrative services to the Office of the Secretary and all other Divisions within the Department.
 These services include human resources, employment relations, affirmative action, payroll, planning, budget, accounting, information technology, safety, fleet management and facilities management.

-Angela Banks / DMS Division Administrator
+Melinda Boyle-Prior / DPM Division Administrator

 DPD is responsible for providing administrative support and policy guidance to the professional boards in the state by facilitating board meetings, serving as a liaison between the boards and the Department, and managing the administrative rule promulgation process for self-regulated professions.
 The Division also manages the administrative rule promulgation process for professions and technical programs that are directly regulated by the Department.
 This Division is also responsible for continuing education and examination requirements for regulated professions and administration of the Prescription Drug Monitoring Program (PDMP).

-Gwendolyn Jones / DPD Division Administrator
+Audra Cohen-Plata / DPD Division Administrator

 DPCP is responsible for all credential application processing, including determination of credential eligibility and renewal.
 The division is responsible for licensure, renewal and verification of health, business, trades and manufactured home owners/communities credentials, operation of the Department's Customer Service Center and regulation of the state's Unarmed Combat Sports program.

-Niko Ruud / DPCP Division Administrator
+Terri Treinen / DPCP Division Administrator